XWangLabTHU/DISMIR/README.md

 DISMIR_cal_risk.py calculates the risk that the plasma donor is suffering from cancer with the results from DISMIR_value_sample.py

+Information about the environment we used:
+Python 3.8.3
+Tensorflow 2.2.0
+Keras 2.3.1

 For testing the pipline, we generated several fictitious samples and put them in the directory "train_data" and "test_data".
 Putting them in the corresponding directory in DISMIR_training.py and DISMIR_value_sample.py, the core codes can be tested.